CMU-Heinz-95702/Project3/README.md

 As before, use a **proxy design** to encapsulate the communication code.

-Produce a screen shot (or copy and paste) illustrating a successful execution and submit the interaction in the single pdf file as described at the end of this document.
-The screen shot (or copy and paste) will show three different clients interacting with the server using three distinct ID&#39;s.

 When signing a message using JSON, the normal practice is to construct a JSON message like this:

 {"NameOfField1":"Value1", "NameOfField2":"Value2","signature":"value of signature"}

 The signature value is an encrypted hash of the concatenation of all of the values (except the signature value) and does not include the names.
 This should make signature creation and verification easier to do.
 So, in this example, you would really only sign "Value1" + "Value2".
 You would not include "NameOfField1" or "NameOfField2" in the computation of the signature.

-:checkered_flag:**On your single pdf, make a copy of your client side code and label it clearly as "Project3Task2SigningClient".**

-:checkered_flag:**On your single pdf, make a copy of your server side code and label it clearly as "Project3Task2VerifyingServer".**

-:checkered_flag:**Take a screenshot (or copy and paste) of your client console screen.
-Show a single client interacting with the server using the keys generated when the client code is run.
-All of the client's key material must be displayed on the client side console.
-Display the private key (d and n) and the public key (e and n).
-The client will perform a few operations on the server.
-Each request will be signed.
-On your single pdf, label this screenshot as "Project3Task2ClientConsole".**

-:checkered_flag:**Take a screenshot of your server console screen.
-It will show each visitor's public key material (e and n) and whether or not the signature is verified.
-On your single pdf, label this screenshot as "Project3Task2ServerConsole".
-You will show three different visitors who are all verified.**

 **Task 2 Grading Rubric 20 Points**